Saab 9000: History

 For the 1987 model year a 4-speed automatic transmission made by ZF became available.
 For the 1988 model year, Saab introduced a 4-door saloon variant of the 9000 known as the CD.
 The front of the Sedan was different (more modern) and more streamlined than the hatchback model.
 This involved smoothing the edges of the headlamps and grille and sloping the front outwards.
 Saab adapted the design of the saloon to the current facelift of the 900, which had already received a similar new front-end design for the 1987 model year.
 This re-design marked a departure from the more upright front styling of the 1984 model, which was also similar to the old design of the 900 from 1978 to 1986.

-From 1988, all 9000 variants were equipped with a Saab Information Display (SID) which showed fuel consumption, distance to an empty fuel tank, alternator output voltage, outside temperature, and lowest battery voltage during vehicle start.
+From the 1988 model year, all 9000 variants were equipped with a Saab Information Display (SID) which showed fuel consumption, distance to an empty fuel tank, alternator output voltage, outside temperature, and lowest battery voltage during vehicle start.
 If the outside temperature fell to -3 to 3 °C, the temperature display is automatically selected to warn of possible black ice road conditions.
 A separate pictogram monitored door and hatch opening and exterior light bulb condition.
 1988 also marked the introduction of pyrotechnic seat belt tensioners for the front seats.

-Saab Direct Ignition was also introduced in 1988 with the 9000 CD and its B202 turbocharged engine.
-The CC's engine also got similar updates for the 1989 model year and the direct injection system later expanded to all models (except models equipped with the V6 engine, which came from General Motors).
-The output of both engines increased slightly through optimisation, from 160 to 163 hp-metric DIN for the catalyzed turbo model, from 125 to 128 hp-metric DIN for the catalyzed, naturally aspirated engine, and from 128 to 133 hp-metric DIN in the uncatalyzed model.
+Saab Direct Ignition (DI) was also introduced in 1988 with the 9000 CD and its B202 turbocharged engine.

+For the 1989 model year, the B202 turbo engine built in the CC got the new DI motor management.
+The output of the B202 turbo increased slightly from 160 to 163 hp-metric DIN for the catalyzed turbo model and from 125 to 128 hp-metric DIN for the catalyzed, naturally aspirated engine, and from 128 to 133 hp-metric DIN in the uncatalyzed model.

-For the 1990 model year, Saab introduced the newly developed and enlarged B234 2.3-litre engine, rated at 146 hp-metric for the naturally aspirated variation.
+For the 1990 model year, Saab introduced the newly developed and enlarged B234 2.3-litre engine, rated at 146 hp-metric for the naturally aspirated variation and always equipped with a catalyst.
 This version develops 150 hp in US-market cars.
-For the 1991 model year, the new engine also became available also with a turbocharger, rated at 195 hp-metric.
-Unlike the other engines, each of which was also used in the 900, the B234 engine was only used in the 9000 (and later in other model series).
+From autumn 1990 for the 1991 model year in Europe (autumn 1991 in US), the new engine also became available also with a turbocharger, rated at 195 hp-metric.
+Unlike the other engines, each of which was also used in the 900 classic, the B234 engine was only used in the 9000 (and later in the 900 NG in the version without turbo).